 Frequently asked questions (FAQ)

-A.) If you are interested in singing for the Schola Sancti Joseph, please contact Anne Marie Donlon: [email protected]
+A.) If you are interested in singing for the Schola Sancti Joseph, please contact Anne Marie Donlon: [email protected] for audition information.

 Q.) I have never sung in harmony.
 Is that a problem?